 Importantly, if you find your winter cycling training hasn’t gone as well as you’d hoped, all is not lost.
 In this situation intensity is our friend.
 It’s easy to alter your goals with Spoked, by adding new ones or editing current ones either with new event dates or completely changing tack - Spoked has got your back.

 Hopefully, these points will help you to plan your winter cycling training plan successfully and give you an idea of what to expect over the next few months in terms of your structured training and types of intervals and workouts you’ll be doing.
 If you’re already a Spoked user, the programme will tailor your cycling training plan based on the goals and hours per week you have available.
-And if you’re not, get your 2022 off on the right pedal stroke by downloading the app today either on Google Play or the App Store.
+And if you’re not, get your 2023 off on the right pedal stroke by downloading the app today for free either on Google Play or the App Store.